-Over the past couple of weeks, I have been to a few seminars to improve my understanding of Cyber Security and have come to realisation that it is not an IT issue, but a board and executive issue.
+Over the past couple of weeks, I attended a few seminars to improve my understanding of Cyber Security and realised that it is not an IT issue, but a board and executive issue.

 Cyber Security is about understanding your companies risk profile and that can only be done at a senior level.
-To leave any high risk competent of your business to operational staff should be considered poor management.
+To leave any high-risk competence of your business to operational staff should be considered poor management.

 The management of cyber security needs to be undertaken in a similar manner to other property, staff and criminal threats to your business.
 To be shut out of accessing your corporate systems is like a fire taking out your corporate headquarters, just with a higher likelihood of it occurring.